Rikuo Motorcycle: History

 When Harley-Davidson was prepared to produce the new EL OHV Knucklehead design, they insisted that the Japanese factory buy the license to produce the EL as well.
 However Sankyo, Rikuo's parent company, was reluctant to produce the new vehicles and refused to make this commitment.

-Japan’s government was becoming increasingly militaristic leading up to World War II and eventually suggested that Harley-Davidson employees, including Mr. Child, leave the country.
+Japan's government was becoming increasingly militaristic leading up to World War II and eventually suggested that Harley-Davidson employees, including Mr. Child, leave the country.
 The motorcycle continued to be produced under the name of Rikuo, meaning "Land King" or "Continent King."
 Rikuo built approximately 18,000 motorcycles between 1937 and 1942, most of which were sold to the Japanese military and Japanese police departments.

 Sidecar combinations called Type 97 were produced for military work in the Philippines and Manchuria during the Second World War.
 Solo machines were supplied to civilian police forces, for example for Osaka in the 1950s.

 After the war the remaining factory continued producing the 750 cc RQ and 1200 cc (74 cubic inch) VLE models still using the old flathead, total-loss lubrication design.
 The 750 gained a telescopic front suspension and the 1200 model retained springer forks.
 All of the new motorcycles were made with hardtail rear ends.
 In 1950 and 1951, the plant produced about fifty 45 cubic inch motors per month and thirty 74s with sidecars.
-By August 1952 production was estimated at approximately seventy 45s a month while the 74s stayed about the same.
+By August 1952 production was estimated at seventy 45s a month while the 74s stayed about the same.
 The 45 and 74 models are near exact copies of the 1934 Harley-Davidson.
 An OHV version was prototyped, but never produced.

 The factory began to use the "Tele-Glide" type front suspension in or around 1950 on the 750 cc units, but while updating the sheet metal on the VL type, retained the "Springer" type front suspension on those units.
 Therefore, the 1950s 750s are basically the Harley-Davidson 45 cu.in.
 RL of the early 1930s, and the 1950s 1200s are the Harley-Davidson VL of the same era, but both with updated sheet metal (the updated front fork of the RQ/RT notwithstanding).